ThriveOnz360

 Q: Is this entire stack appropriate for a business just starting out?

 No — and it is not designed to be.
 The 8-layer stack is architected for 10–50 people with $1M–$10M revenue.
 The minimum viable stack for Year 1: Layer 2 (Xero Starter at A$32/month) + Layer 6 (Kartra Starter at $99/month if selling digital products, or Gumroad free for product validation).
-Add each new layer with a clear use case and integration plan.
+Add each new layer with a clear use case.
 Trying to implement the full stack at launch produces inadequate setup in everything.

 Q: Do these integrations require technical expertise?